 The disciples had many questions.
-They still did not comprehend Jesus total mission, or that His death on the cross would be a manifestation before the whole world, and (not only for the Jews)
+They still did not comprehend Jesus total mission, or that His death on the cross would be a manifestation before the entire world, and (not only for the Jews)

 Verses 15: "If you love me, you will keep my commandments."